-We have prepared a guide to provide additional information to assist those who will prepare and assess development applications under the new TOD planning controls.
+We have prepared a guide to provide additional information to assist those who will prepare and assess development applications under the TOD planning controls.
 The guidance will be updated over time and can be used in conjunction with Chapter 5 in the Housing SEPP.
 View Guidance to Transport Oriented Development (PDF, 1.8 MB).

 The new planning controls for the Transport Oriented Development areas are: